Masseter muscle: Coronoid head

 The coronoid head of the masseter's tendon and muscle fibers run posterolaterally from the coronoid process of the mandible towards the posterior third of the zygomatic arch.
 Its function is believed to be the retraction of the mandible and the stabilization of the mandibular coronoid process.

 Innervation

 Along with the other three muscles of mastication (temporalis, medial pterygoid, and lateral pterygoid), the masseter is innervated by the anterior division of the mandibular division (V3) of the trigeminal nerve.
 The innervation pathway is:

 gyrus precentralis > genu capsula interna > nucleus motorius nervi trigemini > nervus trigeminus > nervus mandibularis > musculus masseter.

 Function

 The action of the muscle during bilateral contraction of the entire muscle is to elevate the mandible, raising the lower jaw.
 Elevation of the mandible occurs during the closing of the jaws.
 The masseter parallels the medial pterygoid muscle, but it is stronger and superficial fibres can cause protrusion.

 Clinical significance

-Examination

-To perform an extraoral examination, stand near the patient and visually inspect and bilaterally palpate the muscle.
-Place the fingers of each hand over the muscle and ask the patient to clench his or her teeth several times.